SuitUp/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

     - Given an image we want to detect all the object in the image that belong to a specific classes and give their location.
 An image can contain more than one object with different classes.
     - ![](Images/ObjectDetection.png)
   - **Semantic Segmentation**:
     - We want to Label each pixel in the image with a category label.
-Semantic Segmentation Don’t differentiate instances, only care about pixels.
+Semantic Segmentation Donât differentiate instances, only care about pixels.
 It detects no objects just pixels.
     - If there are two objects of the same class is intersected, we won't be able to separate them.
     - ![](Images/SemanticSegmentation.png)
   - **Instance Segmentation**